Hack

 $ git clone git@github.com:your_name_here/Watson.git

-3. Create a virtual environment:
+3. Create a virtual environment and install project dependencies:

 $ cd Watson

-$ make env
+$ make bootstrap

-5. Create a branch for local development:
+4. Create a branch for local development:

-(.venv) $ git checkout -b name-of-your-bugfix-or-feature
+$ git checkout -b name-of-your-bugfix-or-feature

 Now you can make your changes locally.